Chapter 1: The Wish

 Before the final soul collector floated away, he leaned down to convey a gesture of his own.
 He kissed her softly—a lifetime of repressed words expressed in a feather-soft brush of their lips.
 Her eyes closed for the last time as a single tear trailed down her pale cheek.

 Kagome couldn't tear her eyes away from the scene.
-Naraku held her head in his grasp, forcing her to watch the tragic couple's last intimate moments together.
+Naraku held her head tightly in his grasp, forcing her to watch the couple's last moments together.

 "—worthless, shameful life.
 You must be such a burden to him—to them, always having to be rescued; being so pathetic that you can't even save yourself.
 In shattering the jewel you allowed me to do what I do best—break people.
 Killing them is too easy; it's more fun to break a person down slowly.
 So I should be thanking you, Kagome.
 You helped me do this in more ways than one."